-The procedural elements discussed thus far, routing and logging, have concentrated on the arrival patterns of requests to correctional agencies; however, there is also a case of the latter).
-Whether or not an agenproblem with information disseminated from the agency.
+The procedural elements discussed thus far, routing and logging, have concentrated on the arrival patterns of requests to corproblem with information disseminated from the agency.
 Responses to demand information requests are seldom subject to review or administrative control.
 Responses may vary widely in quality and may not conform to agency standards.
-It can be extremely embarrassing to the correctional agency for information to be released which is in some way inconsistent with its goals. usual position within the agency may be Common problems with information releases may include:
+It can be extremely embarrassing to the correctional agency for information to be released which Common problems with information releases may include:

-·Violation of privacy and security regulations
+- ·Violation of privacy and security regula-

-•Errors
+- Errors

-•Incomplete data
+- •Incomplete data

-•Conflicts with other information
+- •Conflicts with other information

-•Untimeliness of information.
+- •Untimeliness of information.

-The news media may call several members of the staff to obtain information or to obtain interpretations or comments on As important as the logging is to the previously publicized information.
-It is not uncommon for the agency's representatives to differ in their interpretations of the data.
+The news media may call several members of the staff to obtain information or to obtain interpretations or comments on uncommon for the agency's representatives to differ in their interpretations of the data.
 For example, the number of inmates in an institution may be different for food service than for the administration, with numerous inmates out on work release, furlough, policy statements and training should ad-